corinz/M8/README.md

 2. Docker
 3. Kind
 4. Wails

-## Contributions
-Together, with combined brain-power, we might discover that this project isn't worth working on.

 ## Live Development
 To run in live development mode, run `wails dev` in the project directory.
 This will run a Vite development